Hey, at OvalEdge, we are determined to make a business find and work wonders with data that matters. Would you like us to work with you?ask for a demo

 When users know they are responsible for data they can work to ensure its quality on an ongoing basis, which is ultimately beneficial for an entire organization.
 Thirdly, establishing data ownership makes data assets easier to categorize and organize.
 A business glossary enables you to document data owners quickly and easily and update any changes to this ownership status.

 The first step to building a business glossary is to ask if multiple terms are in use.
-The ideal scenario is one where standard terms already exist, but this usually not the case.
+The ideal scenario is one where standard terms already exist, but this is usually not the case.
 When different departments are using different terms and definitions to explain the same thing, a bottom-up approach is required.

 Moving forward, whenever a new data element is added, it should be signed off by the governance group who will create a standard definition.